cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ClientFinish

 State:
-- state, a ClientState structure
+- state, a ClientState structure.

 Input:
 - client_identity, the optional encoded client identity, which is set